DiegoMartinezGlez/IoT_PanicButton/README.md

 # IoT Panic Button
-This is a project to create an IoT button/trigger.
+This is a project base for an IoT button/trigger.
+The goal is to raise an *alert/notification* from a small IoT device to the cloud

 I've used M5Stack &amp; Raspberry: M5Stack makes HTTP requests to a nodejs microservice deployed on Raspberry to trigger some action.
+But you could replace the Raspberry with any other device or cloud service (any place where you would be able to deploy a nodejs service).

 <p align="center"><img src="hardware.png" /></p>

-**M5Stack** is an Arduino development stack (more info here: https://github.com/m5stack) and could be replaced with ESP32+button or Arduino+Button+WiFi module.
+**M5Stack** is an Arduino development stack (more info here: https://github.com/m5stack) and could be replaced with ESP32+button or Arduino+Button+WiFi module (and you will need to replace M5Stack library references in the *ino* script with custom code, that's why M5Stack is very agile tool for arduino/esp32 development and tests).

-**Raspberry** is mini pc board (https://www.raspberrypi.org/)
+**Raspberry** is mini-pc board (https://www.raspberrypi.org/)

 ## **Requeriments:**
 - Some basic experience with Arduino/esp32/M5Stack (setup Arduino IDE, compile/upload scripts)